 A: I know that I’m not the only one who thinks that social media is amazing in some ways, and extremely harmful in other ways.
 I think it opens up so many wonderful resources to our students, but I also see a lot of people taking health and wellness advice from unqualified people because of it.
 My biggest suggestion would be to take a look at who you are getting your health and nutrition advice from, and if they aren’t medical professionals, I would think twice before following their advice.
 Health and wellness is such a personalized journey that it is hard to compare yourself to what someone else is doing.
 What works for one person, may not work for you, and that’s OK!
 We are all made to be different, to look different, so before you take advice from someone one social media, really check their credentials and make sure that it is the right move for you.

 Q: If someone wants to learn more about health, wellness and mindfulness, what resources would you recommend?

-A: I think within our community, for the Upper School, Mimi Hartnett, our PE Department Chair, is a great resource for all things wellness and mindfulness.
-Other resources I love have been “The Hidden Opponent.”
+A: One of the resources I love has been “The Hidden Opponent.”
 They have a YouYube channel, an Instagram Page, and a webpage with some really great resources.
 We also have a Mental Health Club on campus that has done some really great programing in the past and I know they are working on ways to continue to do things while also trying to navigate our new normal at school.
 Another thing I would recommend is simply trying to start journaling or meditating.
 Google a couple journal prompts and try to write about your day a couple times a week.
 It doesn’t have to be long – just start and see where that leads you.
 If writing isn’t your thing, there are so many different meditations you can follow with a simple Google search, or different apps.
 Again, it doesn’t have to be anything long – give yourself 5 minutes to try it out!
 And as always, my door is open to be a resource as well.